Qlever-LLC/surveystack/README.md

 # Our-Sci PWA

-Our-Sci PWA is a Progressive Web App (PWA) for creating and collecting surveys.
+Our-Sci PWA is a Progressive Web App (PWA) for creating and collecting surveys, see [development demo here](https://dev.our-sci.net).

 ## Development Quickstart